-Association (NRECA).
+As a current MEC board director, Troy received the Director Gold certificate from NRECA.
 This is the highest director education certificate available.
-He also represents MEC on the Central Power Electric Cooperative board of directors.
-He represents Central Power on the Basin Electric Power Cooperative board of directors through that board.
+He also represents MEC on the Central Power Cooperative board of directors.
+He represents Central Power on the Basin Electric board of directors through that board.

 Troy and his wife, Annette, live near Turtle Lake.
-They have three children: Megan, Tyler and Heather (deceased), and two granddaughters, Lillian and Chevelle.
-Troy is an active member of Trinity Lutheran Church, Turtle Lake Wildlife Club, Medicine Hill Township Supervisor and N.D.
-Red Angus Association.
-Troy enjoys hunting, fishing, golf and trapshooting.
+They have three children: Megan, Tyler, and Heather (deceased), and two granddaughters, Lillian and Chevelle.
+Troy is an active member of Trinity Lutheran Church, Turtle Lake Wildlife Club, Medicine Hill Township Supervisor, and ND Red Angus Association.
+Troy enjoys hunting, fishing, golf, and trap shooting.